unstoppabledomains/dev-docs/d-websites/connect-ipfs.md

 ---
-title: Connect Your IPFS Site to Your Domain | UD Developer Portal
+title: Connect Your IPFS Site to Your Domain Guide | UD Developer Portal
 description: This guide outlines the process for connecting your IPFS website to your Unstoppable Domain.
 ---

-# Connect Your IPFS Site to Your Domain
+# Connect Your IPFS Site to Your Domain Guide

 This guide outlines the process for connecting your IPFS website to your Unstoppable Domain.